Unleash/unleash/website/docs/contributing/ADRs/overarching/separation-request-response-schemas.md

 ## Background

-During the updating of our OpenAPI documentation, we have encountered issues related to the width and strictness of our schemas for requests and responses.
-Currently, we are reusing the same schema for both request and response, which has led to situations where the schemas are either too wide for a response or too strict for a request.
+During the updating of our OpenAPI documentation, we have encountered issues related to the scope and strictness of our schemas for requests and responses.
+Currently, we are reusing the same schema for both request and response, which has led to situations where the schemas are either too broad for a response or too strict for a request.
 This has caused difficulties in accurately defining the expected data structures for API interactions.

 ## Decision